 This is a super easy one that you can do straight away.
-Do away with nasty cling wrap and sandwich bags and look for a more sustainable version in beeswax products.
+Do away with nasty cling wrap and sandwich bags and look for a more sustainable version in vegan silicone or beeswax products.

 According to Be An Unfucker, "1 million sea birds and 100,000 marine mammals are killed annually from plastic in our oceans."
 Let's all stop contributing to that nasty statistic in favour of wrapping up your food in something that's nature-friendly, and totally cute.